kshutkin/package-build/create-pkgbld/EXTENSIONS.md

 ### `prompts(tree) -> Option[]`

-Returns a list of `Option` objects (same `Option` type used by the rest of `create-pkgbld`'s TUI).
-Each leaf option contributes one prompt before setup runs; the answers are passed into `setup(tree, options)`.
+Returns a list of `Option` objects (same `Option` type used by the rest of `create-pkgbld`'s extension UI).
+Each option contributes one prompt before setup runs; the answers are passed into `setup(tree, options)`.

 ---